ahinkel/ahinkel.github.io/README.md

 I am currently a Visiting Assistant Professor at Colorado College studying Galactic Archaeology and Galactic structure.
 I love teaching introductory physics and astronomy courses, and I am also a huge fan of using data science for social good.

 This website acts as an abbreviated CV, but I also plan to write about some of my work in astronomy, astrophysics, and data science.
-More details on this soon!
+More details on this soon(ish)!